 The White Sox lost the pennant on the next-to-last day of the season when pitcher Doc White couldn’t beat the bottom-feeding St. Louis Browns.
 White and the Sox lost, 6-2, which handed the flag to the Philadelphia Athletics.
-The Sox would finish the season two games off the pace.
+The Sox would finish the season two games off of the pace.

 Architect Zachary Taylor Davis submitted his design for a new ballpark on the South Side to owner Charles Comiskey.
 The concrete-and-steel structure was considered revolutionary for its time, yet only took three-and-a-half months to complete, the following year.

 It was his first year on the team and turned out to be his last appearance of the season, but future Hall-of-Famer Ted Lyons had himself an afternoon in Cleveland.

 The righthander from Texas came in to throw three innings of relief in the first game of a doubleheader and got the win, as the Sox won, 6-3, by scoring four times in the ninth inning.
 Later in the afternoon, Lyons came in to relieve in the second game, tossing a little more than four innings and, yes, he got the win again, as the Sox took the contest, 7-6.

 Lyons threw almost eight innings total on the day.
 When his career ended in 1946, Lyons had 260 wins, the most ever for a White Sox pitcher.

 At the mammoth L.A.
 Coliseum, which was the temporary home of the Dodgers, the White Sox played small-ball in Game 5 of the World Series to beat Sandy Koufax, 1-0.
 The win, in front of 92,706 fans, cut L.A.’s lead in the World Series to three games to two.